 “Then maybe I’ll see you there again.”

 “Maybe,” Paris echoed.
-And she stood there watching the petite figure make its way back up the street, to the corner, and then out of sight.
+And she stood there rubbing the bump on her head and watching the petite figure make its way to the corner and then out of sight.